JanCarreras24/CytoDiff/README.md

-# Final Degree Project – Synthetic Blood Cell Image Generation and Classification
+# Final Degree Project – AI-Driven Cytomorphology Image Synthesis for Medical Diagnostics

 This repository contains the full codebase for the Final Degree Project in Bioinformatics, developed at Helmholtz Munich.
 The project aims to improve blood cell image classification by augmenting real data with high-quality synthetic images generated using diffusion models and LoRA-based fine-tuning.